 Money talks, which is why sales value is such an effective measurement tool for proving the value of each marketing campaign.

-Below, we reveal four reasons marketers can improve their output by incorporating sales data.
+Below, we reveal three reasons marketers can improve their output by incorporating sales data.

 What if marketing reports contained more relevant data?
 By capturing every lead, including phone calls, you can see which leads came from each marketing channel.
 Most people understand that leads directly fuel sales.